trevorsandy/lpub3d/mainApp/docs/README.txt

 Features and enhancements
 ------------
 LPub3D 2.2.1 is focused on stabilization and robustness improvements.
-This release contains mostly bug fixes and the under-the-hood changes needed to improve performance, stability, compatability and the overall user's experience.
+This release contains mostly bug fixes and the under-the-hood changes needed to improve performance, stability, compatibility and the overall user's experience.

 Change: Add warnings to LDView standard output.
 By default LPub3D will use the '-vv' flag so critical and standard errors and warnings will be directed to standard output and standard error as required.